-Samsung S Pen Pro(opens in new tab)
+Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 If you want the best S Pen ever made, along with more features than you'll ever use, then the S Pen Pro is the way to go.
 It features built-in Bluetooth and works with all of Samsung's devices that include S Pen support.